Observation of edge solitons and transitions between them in a trimer circuit lattice

-As shown in Fig. \ref{fig5}c, when $\psi_{0}$ is close to $0$, state localization is low due to the voltage oscillation to the second site.
-In contrast, we find that $P$ is approximately 1 when $\psi_{0}$ is greater than $1.2~\text{V}$, indicating a significant enhancement in state localization.
-The above results indicate that there are no asymmetric topological edge solitons under weak nonlinearity, while asymmetric nontopological edge solitons do exist under strong nonlinearity.
-Additionally, asymmetric edge solitons do not exist in the topologically trivial lattice (see Supplementary Note 5).
+cf. Eq. (\ref{S2}).
+As shown in Fig. \ref{fig5}c, when $\psi _{0}$ is close to zero, the localization is weak due to voltage oscillations.
+In contrast to that, we find that $S_{1}\approx 1$ for $\psi _{0}>2~\text{V}$, featuring a significant enhancement in the state localization.
+Here too, the discrepancy between the experimental results (represented by the chain of circles) and their theoretical counterparts (depicted by the continuous curve) is explained to the effect of the circuit dissipation in the experiment.
+In particular, in the regime of the medium nonlinearity, such as the one with $\psi_{0}=1.2~\text{V}$, the experimental results deviate because the asymmetric trivial edge soliton is not excited due to its weak localization in this specific regime.
+The overall trends of the experiential and theoretical results indicate that there are no weakly-nonlinear asymmetric nontrivial edge solitons, while strongly-nonlinear asymmetric trivial ones do exist.
+Note that asymmetric edge solitons, including both the nontrivial and trivial ones, do not exist in the trimer EC lattice with $J>J^{\prime}$ (see Supplementary Figure S16 and Supplementary Note 6).